aw/picolisp-nanomsg/EXPLAIN.md

 If you didn't know, [char](http://software-lab.de/doc/refC.html#char) will return a Unicode character when you pass a Number as the argument.

-The use of [mapcar](http://software-lab.de/doc/refM.html#mapcar) is to loop over the list, with the `char` function -- essentially calling `char` on every element in the list.
+The use of [mapcar](http://software-lab.de/doc/refM.html#mapcar) is to iterate over the list, with the `char` function -- essentially calling `char` on every element in the list.

 The [pack](http://software-lab.de/doc/refP.html#pack) function will remove all NIL values from the list.
 If you try to `(char 0)` you'll see it returns NIL.